2m3/jqPuzzle/NOTES.md

 `shuffle`
 ---------

-Specifies whether the board is immediately shuffled or not.
-If set to `false`, the game must be explicitly started by calling `shuffle()`.
+Specifies whether and how the board is immediately shuffled.

 Expects either `true`, `false` or any positive integer value.

+If set to `false`, the board is initialized in its solved state.

 Integer values are interpreted as the number of random moves away from the solved board (meaning that the puzzle can be solved with at most the specified number of moves).

-Note that there is a difference between the values `0` and `false`.
-While `shuffle: 0` starts a game that is immediately solved, `shuffle: false` does not start the game before explicitly calling `shuffle()`.
+Thus, there's no difference between the values `0` and `false`.

 Defaults to `true`.